RunestoneInteractive/RunestoneServer/docker/README.md

 export POSTGRES_PASSWORD=runestone
 ```

-If you want to test using a secure port you can set the `CERTBOT_EMAIL` environment variable and we will automatically acquire a certificate.
+If you want to test using a secure port you can set the `CERTBOT_EMAIL` environment variable and we will automatically aquire a certificate.

 If you are doing **development work** You will want to install the RunestoneComponents in development mode as well. clone https://github.com/RunestoneInteractive/RunestoneComponents.git as a sibling of the RunestoneServer directory.
 As the components also use npm to build the runestone.js file you will want to **follow the directions** in the README for that.
 If you do not then you will be **missing runestone.js** and nothing is going to work right!
 If you are not developing the components then don't worry about it, docker will already have the latest released version of runestone installed.

 Create a docker-compose.override.yml in the same directory as the docker-compose.yml file.

-For Mac and Linux, it should look like this:
+It should look like this:

 ```yml
 version: "3"